Sherman Elizabeth Sherman, Ph.D.

 Any insights that we can gain into the ecological requirements of a species benefit us all.
 Perhaps the insights seem small, but we may not be able to anticipate how those insights will come to form a crucial piece of the biodiversity puzzle in the future.

-Recently, I have become interested in coral reef biology and each year I run a Coral Reef Biology Course that is held in the caribbean island of Grand Cayman.
+Frequently, I run a Coral Reef Biology Course that is held in the Caribbean island of Grand Cayman.
 Students learn to scuba dive and participate in on-going research on coral reef fish diversity.
 See video from recent course.

 SELECTED COURSES